 Across Genres & Heritages of Movement Arts

-The CM digs to the fundamentals of expression through movement, responding to diverse movement artists across generations with roots in many dance forms.
-To date: from 19-87yrs, with roots in Modern, Ballet, Break, Cypher, Afro-Caribbean, South-Asian, Classical-Japanese, Native-Canadian, Middle-Eastern, African, LeCoq, Comedia del Arte, Contact, Body-Mind Centering, Performance Art.
+The CM digs to the fundamentals of expression-through-movement, responding to diverse movement artists across generations with roots in many dance forms.
+To date: from 19-87yrs, with roots in Modern, Ballet, Break, Cypher, Afro-Caribbean, South-Asian, Classical-Japanese, Native-Canadian, Middle-Eastern, West, East & South African, LeCoq, Comedia del Arte, Contact, Gay Idiom, Body-Mind Centering, Deaf Sonics, Performance Art.
 Artists work within their own processes and developmental rhythms.
 Sessions are multilingual.
 The facilities are accessible.
 Some programs become international through online engagements.

 Artists' common links

 The desire to clarify and strengthen personal voices in new creations within their dance form, readiness to be challenged by people outside their normal frame of reference, and willingness to put personal artistic principles and ways of working under scrutiny through independent and mentored studio work and intense group feedback and support sessions, to deepen individual understandings and artistry.

-The Choreographic Marathon is an Across Oceans response to the contemporary artist'’ quest to go beyond personal boundaries and boredoms to discover deep personal creative resources.
-Training, professional and critical expectations demand this of new creations.
-This needs introspection, clarity of intention, a deep understanding of movement itself, stamina to stick with “it” and an understanding of the public context of one’s work.
+The Choreographic Marathon is an Across Oceans Arts response to movement artists' quest to go beyond personal boundaries to discover deep personal creative resources for their new creations.
+Training, professional and critical expectations are demanding.
+Needed are introspection, clarity of intention, a deep understanding of movement itself, stamina to stick with “it” and an understanding of the public context of one’s work.

 Maxine Heppner developed the Choreographic Marathon approach when teaching choreography at Concordia University (1993-2000) to solve the problem of creative development too often cut short, restricted by the mundane realities of studio times and a sense of working in creative vacuums.
 The first participating artists (including many current notables!) found that the intense non-stop work-time succeeded in providing an invaluable environment where they had to become absolutely honest about their work, expanding their creative capacities and producing surprising work in a compact amount of time.
 The CM approach continues to prove itself relevant guiding, cajoling, and supporting artists' personal and aesthetic development, at different stages of their careers.